I think it’s safe to say that most gringos visit Mexico for the beaches. I’ll be honest: I’ve been guilty of being one of those gringos too.

 While it’s true that kidnapping, drug trafficking and assaults are more common in Mexico than many other countries, it also depends on where you go (border cities are obviously not as safe) and how you travel.
 As my wise mother always told me, keep your antenna up.
 Don’t be stupid (and by “stupid,” I mean get excessively inebriated, leave your drink unattended, be loud, or wander down vacant streets at night), and chances are, you’ll be fine.

 Even so, I was a little nervous about traveling to Mexico by myself, given the bad rep that it has stateside.
 I had heard enough stories to incite a little fear in me.

 Getting to Mexico

-There is a bridge from San Diego that will take you directly to the Tijuana airport – but I found it a little ridiculous to pay $15 bucks just to cross the border, so I left my car by the border, then took an Uber to the border, walked across and from there, took a taxi to the airport (with my broken Spanish, bargained my taxi fare down from $20 to $8 – it definitely helps if you speak a bit of Spanish, otherwise you can expect the inflated gringo price, as I call it).
-Once at the TJ airport, it probably took me all of five minutes to get my boarding pass and get through security – couldn’t have been easier.
+There is a bridge from San Diego that will take you directly to the Tijuana airport, but I found it a bit ridiculous to pay $15 just to cross the border, so I parked my car on a random street by the border, then took an Uber to the border, walked across, and from there, took a taxi to the airport.
+With my broken Spanish, I somehow managed to bargain my taxi fare down from $20 to $8!
+Lesson learned: Don’t accept the gringo price.

 There were three spacious bedrooms connected to one another, with two beds in each room, all of which shared a common bathroom.
 Set in a gorgeous colonial-style building, with high ceilings and hardwood floors, it felt almost more like a hotel or European mansion than a hostel.